 Finland is one of our favourite places in the world, and there’s no best time to visit than winter.
-Here are 5 reasons to visit Oulu in winter, the gateway to Lapland and 2026 Capital of Culture!
+Here are 8 reasons to visit Oulu in winter – this Finnish city is the gateway to Lapland and the 2026 Capital of Culture!

 Experiencing the beauty of the North in winter is something that should be on everyone’s travel list.
 Yes, the Northern Lights are amazing indeed – if you are lucky enough to see them.

 There are also plenty of fun outdoor experiences, from husky safaris to sauna followed by ice swimming, snowmobile, and the like – but if you ask me, admiring the Arctic light is the most unforgettable experience of them all.

 The destination of our last Finnish trip was Oulu, a city in Northern Finland.
 Oulu is south of the Arctic Circle, so it doesn’t experience complete darkness in winter.

 At the time of our visit in late November, the sun rose around 10 AM and set by 2 PM – four hours of spectacular golden-peach light, as the sun never rises high above the horizon, making it appear as if sunrise and sunset happened one after the other.

 The darkness and lack of sunlight of the Nordic winter are seen by many outsiders as depressing, but after having visited, I can guarantee that the atmosphere is truly magical – especially if you’re lucky to get some sunny days.